neondatabase/neon/docs/rfcs/025-generation-numbers.md

 Item 2. is a non-issue operationally: it's harmless to delay deletions, the only impact of objects pending deletion is the S3 capacity cost.

-Item 3. is an issue if safekeepers are low on disk space and the control plane is unavailable for a long time.
+Item 3. could be an issue if safekeepers are low on disk space and the control plane is unavailable for a long time.
+If this became an issue, we could adjust the safekeeper to delete segments from local disk sooner, as soon as they're uploaded to S3, rather than waiting for remote_consistent_lsn to advance.

 For a managed service, the general approach should be to make sure we are monitoring & respond fast enough that control plane outages are bounded in time.